jayy007/Cybersecurity-Datasets/README.md

 # Cybersecurity-Datasets
 A curated list of Cybersecurity datasets which can be helful for Cyber Secuirty Enthusiastic #learning #datasets #cybersecurity #malware

-# Awesome-Cybersecurity-Datasets
-A curated list of amazingly awesome Cybersecurity datasets.

-Please contribute to this list with new datasets by sending me a pull request or by contacting me at (https://x.com/SunnyJa29261386).https://x.com/SunnyJa29261386
+Please contribute to this list with new datasets by sending me a pull request or by contacting me at [@Manikanta]([https://x.com/SunnyJa29261386]?lang=es).

 Happy learning!

 ## Table of contents